 fbpx

-When it comes to grooming a dog, there are some common mistakes that owners can unintentionally make which can lead to pain or discomfort for pets.
+When it comes to dog grooming mistakes, there are some common ones that owners can unintentionally make, which can lead to pain or discomfort for pets.

 Nail fail

-The first is not getting your dog’s nails trimmed regularly and allowing them to grow so long they become painful for your dog to walk on.
+The first of the most common dog grooming mistakes is not getting your dog’s nails trimmed regularly and allowing them to grow so long they become painful for your dog to walk on.

 On flipside, it is cutting the quick of the nail, that red part you can see in a white nail, which contains a nerve that causes pain when cut and a LOT of blood.